1024x500_Cover-1

 14K White Gold Marquise Diamond Accents Pave Basket Engagement Ring

-4: Lab created diamonds are REAL
+4: Lab grown diamonds are REAL

-This can’t be emphasized enough, both lab grown diamonds and mined diamonds have the same chemical, optical, and physical properties.
+This can’t be emphasized enough, both lab diamonds and mined diamonds have the same chemical, optical, and physical properties.
 A lab created diamond is not a diamond alternative like moissanite, it’s the real deal.

 5: Unique